Disclaimer: I do not own Naruto (shocking isn't it?), just the original concepts and plot in this story. Cover image owned by Mazzat.

 I would stay here from after dawn to dusk every single day without leaving.
-Ok, so I tried to stay without leaving but that damn she-devil Nanako wouldn't let me.
-She'd pop in here several times a day to drag me by the ear out of here, forcing me to eat any missed meals and even play with the other kids.
+Okay, so I tried to stay without leaving but that damn she-devil Nanako wouldn't let me.
+She'd pop in here several times a day to drag me by the ear out of here if she needed to, forcing me to eat any missed meals and even play with the other kids.
 Which I do not need to tell you was an incredibly boring experience.
-Ever have an intellectual conversation with a three year old?
+Ever have an intellectual conversation with a three-year-old?
 No?
-Than consider yourself lucky because it usually involves them picking their noses and rubbing their boogers all over you.
+Then consider yourself lucky because it usually involves them picking their noses and rubbing their boogers all over you.

-The only time I'm not here by my own will is during my morning run.
+The only time I wasn't here by my own will was during my morning run.
 Let me start by saying how much I hated running.
 I always did and always will.
-But I knew it was crucial to get in a health shape to achieve my long term goals and I had always been told it was important to get into the habit early on, so I ran.
+It was every bit as boring as laying in my bed as a newborn toddler had been.
+But I knew it was crucial to get into good physical shape to achieve my long term goals and I had always been told it was important to get into the habit early on, so I ran.

-Every morning I would run with the some of the older kids, six year olds who had just begun their training.
+Every morning I would run with some of the older kids, six-year-olds who had just begun their training.
 The instructors wouldn't allow me to train with them no matter how much I pleaded with them, deeming me to be too young to start, but they did allow me to join them in their run, finding no harm in it.

 And I must admit that it was much harder than I thought.
 Even though this body was much stronger than any two year old had the right to be, probably due to all the chakra it held, it was still a child's.
 Just trying to match the six years old for their morning run tuckered me out for the entire day, and that's without the actual combat training the kids had to go through afterwards.
 Something I'm no doubt going to hate when the time came for me to go through them myself.

-And that is why I spent most of my time here.
-My experience with running taught me that my body was still far too underdeveloped to properly train other than practicing with my Byakugan.
-So if I could not train my body, I decided to train my mind.
+And that was why I spent most of my time here.
+My experience with running taught me that my body was still far too underdeveloped to properly train other than practising with my Byakugan.
+So if I couldn't train my body, I decided to train my mind.
 Knowledge was a power equal to any other in this world, sometimes more so.